synzen/MonitoRSS/README.md

-#Discord RSS
+#Discord.RSS

 Driven by the lack of comprehensive RSS bots available, I have decided to try my hand at creating one of my own.
+Designed with as much customization as possible, and (should be) easy to understand.

 ***
 ##Starting the Bot